 - Set “Not” words;

-- Configure longtail expressions.
+- Configure longtail expressions;

-Enable multi-store search results as follows:
+Then, you enable multi-store search results as follows:

 Autocomplete settings are divided into General Configuration and Hot Searches.